 - Air Quality - due to the arid nature of the site and surrounding areas there are potential cumulative air quality impacts (particularly with regards to particulate matter) should the construction phases of the projects overlap; - Noise - concurrent construction activities have the potential to result in elevated noise levels across the wider area.
 Noise levels will be elevated because of construction activities and construction vehicles; - Ecology - Cumulative land take for PV projects resulting in habitat loss and fragmentation.
-Further, the erection and presence of numerous transmission lines has the potential to result in cumulative impacts to ecology, primarily avifauna, who are at risk of electrocution and collision with transmission lines; - Landscape/Visual Amenity - Large-scale cumulative impacts on landscape character from the PV projects; - Waste Utilities - Additional pressure on available waste services and utilities due to the large-scale construction projects; - Socio-economics - Employment and other business benefits and opportunities; and - Traffic and Road Infrastructure - Cumulative impacts during construction of multiple projects in the same area.
+Further, the erection and presence of numerous transmission lines has the potential to result in cumulative impacts to ecology, primarily avifauna, who are at risk of electrocution and collision with transmission lines; - Grazing Land - Cumulative land take for PV projects resulting in loss of grazing land; - Landscape/Visual Amenity - Large-scale cumulative impacts on landscape character from the PV projects; - Waste Utilities - Additional pressure on available waste services and utilities due to the large-scale construction projects; - Socio-economics - Employment and other business benefits and opportunities; and - Traffic and Road Infrastructure - Cumulative impacts during construction of multiple projects in the same area.